 The Safety Board considered actions which the pilot might have taken to minimize the stopping distance.
-First, he should have disengaged the AT/SC system when he approached the flare and modified the thrust retard schedule so as to cross the displaced threshold at Vprog speed (150 KIAS).
-Second, he could have selected an aiming point nearer to the displaced threshold.
+First, he could have disengaged the AT/SC system when he approached the flare and modified the thrust retard schedule to permit more rapid dissipation of airspeed.
+Second, he could have accepted an aiming point nearer to the displaced threshold.
 The Safety Board notes that the threshold of runway 15R is displaced about 890 feet beyond the actual end of the runway to provide required obstruction clearance for normal glidepath descent.
 The 2-bar VASI system is installed to provide a runway intersect distance 1,183 feet beyond the displaced threshold or 2,073 feet beyond the actual end of the runway.
 The 2-bar VASI is designed and installed to provide vertical approach guidance which ensures safe obstruction clearance and touchdown runway margins to conventional airplanes.
-However, the cockpit of widebodied airplanes is so far above and so far ahead of the wheels that, in landing attitude, the adherence to the VASI glide slope until touchdown will place the airplane's wheels on the runway several hundred feet short of the normal aim point.
+However, the cockpit of wide-bodied airplanes is so far above and so far ahead of the wheels that, in landing attitude, the adherence to the VASI glideslope until touchdown will place the airplane's wheels on the runway several hundred feet short of the normal aim point.
 Consequently, pilots of DC-10 and L-1011 airplanes are advised to disregard the 2-bar VASI at 200 feet above the runway elevation 17/ and the captain of Flight 30H adhered to this procedure.
-The airplane rose slightly above the VASI glide slope as the pilot selected a safe aiming point.
-In retrospect, because of the displacement of the runway threshold, the Safety Board believes that the pilot of Flight 30H could have safely selected a shortened aiming point to Compensate for the possible flare extension resulting from excess speed.
+The airplane rose slightly above the VASI glideslope as the pilot selected a safe aiming point.
+In retrospect, because of the displacement of the runway threshold, the Safety Board believes that the pilot of Flight 30H could have safely selected a shortened aiming point to compensate for the possible flare extension resulting from excess speed.
 In assessing the pilot's performance, however, the Board considered that the visibility was marginal and that this was the pilot's first landing on runway 15R at Logan.
 Therefore, the pilot's adhering to normal safe and prescribed 2-bar VASI procedures cannot be criticized.
-On the other hand, when the use of the AT/SC system was going to result in higher speed which would lengthen the airplane's landing distance, the pilot should have been more alert to the situation associated with the icy runway.
-In this case, the pilot should have anticipated the possibility of a longer-than-normal flare distance or slightly high touchdown speed and should have been concerned about the additional problems of stopping on a runway with less than optimum braking condition.
+Furthermore, the Board concludes that the pilot's decision to accept the AT/SC system speed computation and his use of that system for airspeed control was not improper.
+However, when the use of the AT/SC system was going to result in higher speed which would lengthen the airplane's landing distance, the pilot should have been more alert to the situation associated with the icy runway.
+In this case, the pilot should have anticipated the hear F ated S using 1 ch a hort rate will leet, the tion ine's sate and that able then apid the iced tion de a rond ical way eral way this possibility of a longer-than-normal flare distance or slightly high touchdown speed and should have been concerned about the additional problems of stopping on a runway with less than optimum braking condition.

-17/ B-747's are advised to disregard the 2-bar VASI at 300 feet above the runway.
+1.1.7/ B-747's are advised to disregard the 2-bar VASI at 300 feet above the runway.